 - Incidental disclosures that are an unavoidable by-product of permitted uses and disclosures

 - Disclosure of information needed in completing form from a school related vision screening, information to the Department of Public Safety (driver’s license), information related to certification for occupational or recreational licenses such as pilots license.

 - Disclosures to business associates who perform health care operations for Eyes By Design and who commit to respect the privacy of your information.
 We also require any business associate to require any sub-contractor to comply with our privacy policies.

 - Unless you object, disclosure of relevant information to family members or friends who are helping you with your care or by their allowed presence cause us to assume you approve their exposure to relevant information about your health.

-We will not make any other uses or disclosures of your health information unless you sign a written Authorization for Release of Identifying Health Information.
-The content of this authorization is determined by federal law.
+We will not make any other uses or disclosures of your health information or uses and disclosures involving marketing unless you sign a written Authorization for Release of Identifying Health Information.
+The content of this authorization is determined by applicable state and federal law.
 The request for signing an authorization may be initiated by Eyes By Design or by you as the patient.
 We will comply with your request if it is applicable to the federal policies regarding authorizations.
-If we ask you to sign an authorization, you any decline to do so.
+If we ask you to sign an authorization, you may decline to do so.
 If you do not sign the authorization, we may not use or disclose the information we intended to use.
 If you do elect to sign the authorization, you may revoke it at any time.
-Revocation requests must be made in writing to the Privacy Officer named at the beginning of the Notice.
+Revocation requests must be made in writing to the Privacy Officer named at the beginning of this Notice.

 YOUR RIGHTS REGARDING YOUR HEALTH INFORMATION